jamesbvaughan/jamesbvaughan.com/_posts/2018-2-26-grocery-prices.md

 The total cost at Whole Food was $22.09, which can be reduced to $20.99 after the 5% cash back from Amazon.
-This was certainly significant, but that $4.20 difference might be worth the free samples and the shorter walk home, right?
+This was certainly significant, but that $4.20 difference between Ralphs and Whole Foods might be worth the free samples and the shorter walk home, right?

 ### Analysis
 If we assume that the price ratios in this shopping list are representative of